-So when things escalate, just use Clip to show your members how to do it instead of leaving comments!
+So when things escalate, use screen recording software such as Clip to show your members how to do it instead of leaving comments!

 Just click the ‘record’ button in the Comments Section of the relevant ClickUp Task.
 This will allow you to travel from folder to folder and across windows while recording every second of it.

 Once done, just upload the recording as a comment on the same conversation thread.

 D. Crystal clear conversations with Comments Section and Chat View

 Not everything can be said with a sticky note or a comment in the margins, right?